wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 This would reduce the fidelity of a specific server even more.

 To further save on disk space, many traditional monitoring utilities <strong>truncate</strong> data of more granular detail over time.
-For example, although individual data points are collected every 5 minutes, after a week, only the average of each day's data are kept.
+For example, individual data points collected are deleted after a week.
+Some keep just the average of each day's measurement.
 This is not a useful practice for helping with debugging issues over time.
 A compromise is to calculate and store, in addition to averages, 90th or 95th percentile calculations.<a target="_blank" href="https://www.dynatrace.com/news/blog/why-averages-suck-and-percentiles-are-great/" title="Why Averages Suck and Percentiles are Great, November 14, 2012 by Michael Kopp">*</a>